 Prepare Proposals

-The Federal Contract Services team is responsible for the review and approval of sponsored research proposals to federal agencies or organizations when the prime source of funding is or will be a federal contract.
-The preparation of a well-organized, thoroughly reviewed proposal is critical in the successful submission of an application for funding.
-The process for submitting a proposal for a federal contract award is very similar to the process for submitting a proposal for a grant or a cooperative agreement.
+The Federal Contract Services Team (FC Team) is responsible for the review and approval of sponsored research proposals when the prime source of funding is or could be a federal contract or Other Transaction.
+The preparation of a well-organized, thoroughly reviewed proposal is critical to the successful submission of an application for funding.
+If your proposal may result in federal contract or Other Transaction funding, please notify the FC Team by emailing a copy of the solicitation or request for proposal and the due date to fedcon@pitt.edu.

 Frequently Asked Questions